Lee-CBG/Lee-CBG.github.io/README.md

 # How to modify content

-## Make sure you have python installed and all dependencies in scipts
+## UNIX users might require python3 command in manage_site script

-Dependencies to install using ->  pip install beautifulsoup4
+## Dependencies to install using ->  pip install beautifulsoup4

 1. Being in root folder run, ./manage_site.sh
 2. Then follow steps to add content.